 Tenants – using COVID-19 as a reason not to pay rent will only delay your liabilities to your landlord.
 Open communication early with your landlord and be prepared to support your position with documentary evidence such as bank statements or letters from employers.
 It is still open for landlords to apply to the county courts for money judgments for the outstanding arrears and they may further seek to increase the costs you owe them by relying upon a clause in your tenancy that allows them to recover their fees associated with having to enforce the terms of the tenancy agreement.

-This article was created on the 30 March 2020.
+This article was created on the 30 March 2020 and subsequently updated on 8 June 2020 and 1 September 2020.
 We shall do our best to keep this note up to date but the law in this area is changing constantly and some references and details may be out of date when reading.
 For specific advice on your matter contact Nicola Davies in the Property Litigation team.

-Our dedicated “Coronavirus – Legal advice and guidance” page contains advice and guidance on matters affecting, businesses, employers, self-employed, employees, planning legislation, property etc. and is regularly updated as and when new guidance comes in from the government or other regulated bodies.
+SIGN UP to receive email updates as soon as our dedicated “Coronavirus – Legal advice and guidance” page is updated/amended as and when new guidance comes in from the government or other regulated bodies.

 Other useful links

 The best source to read on how the changes are impacting the residential property sector is the government guidance notes.

 - COVID-19 and renting: guidance for landlords, tenants and local authorities